ambujBhatnag/PublicWorks/Programming Lab/README.md

 These programs were created when I took the "Programming Lab" class at Loyola Marymount University, which is required to take before Data Structures and Algorithsm for majors and minors.
 This class provided a better understanding of Java for me as a whole.
 The code has been academically reviewed.
 I believe the programs created in the class show my proficiency in creating object-oriented java programs.

 WHAT IS SHOWN:
 1) Calendar Stuff and Count the Days: Programs that work in conjuction with each other to compare dates and get information about said dates.
-CountTheDays checks the amount of days between two dates.
-CalendarStuff has a lot of different functions, which include checking if the date given is valid, comparing two dates to eachother, checking if the year is leap, checking if two dates are the same, etc.

 2) Dice, Die, Highroll: Programs that work with each other to roll dice...yeah.

 3) Riemann: A basic riemann sum calculator that can do basic functions: (sin, cosine, etc)

+4) Ball, SoccerSim: Programs that imitate a ball moving on a soccer field